 You must submit your application within nine months after the end of the transition period.
 We will then:

 - treat the pending EUTM application as a UK application

 The usual UK fees of £170 will apply, including one class of goods or services, and an extra £50 for each additional class.

 You can fill in the paper forms if you want to apply by post.
 This costs £200 for one class plus £50 for each additional class.

-You may be intending to file a UK trade mark application that does not correspond to a pending EUTM application in the 9 months after 1 January 2021.
-If so, you should note that someone could file a UK application after yours and claim the earlier date of a corresponding EUTM application that was pending on 1 January 2021.
+You may be intending to file a UK trade mark application that does not correspond to a pending EUTM application in the nine months after the end of the transition period.
+If so, you should note that someone could ile a UK application after yours and claim the earlier date of a corresponding EUTM application that was pending on 1 January 2021.
 Where this happens, the later-filed UK application will take precedence.

-Before applying for a UK trade mark in the 9 months after 1 January 2021, use the EU Trade Mark Register to check whether any EUTM applications:
+Before applying for a UK trade mark in the nine months after the end of the transition period, use the EU Trade Mark Register to check whether any EUTM applications:

 - were pending on 1 January 2021